.

 Clos Fourtet

 It was quite some time ago I did visit this PGCC property, so I was ready and fresh for an update.
-On my way to Clos Fourtet from La Confession, I met Michel Rolland who is a consultant for three other properties owned by Cuvelier family since March 2013, Les Grandes Murailles, Cote de Baleau and Clos St. Martin, close neighbours to Clos Fourtet.
-I couldn't resist to ask him about his view on the 2015 vintage - he told me that it seemed to be a cross between 2005, 2009 and 2010.
+On my way to Clos Fourtet from La Confession, I met Michel Rolland, who is a consultant for three other properties owned by the Cuvelier family since March 2013, Les Grandes Murailles, Cote de Baleau and Clos St. Martin, close neighbors to Clos Fourtet.
+I couldn't resist asking him about his view on the 2015 vintage - he told me it seemed to be a cross between 2005, 2009, and 2010.

-2014 Poujeaux - powerful, chewy and meaty, remarkable acidity, depth and balance.
+2014 Poujeaux - powerful, chewy, and meaty, with remarkable acidity, depth, and balance.
 Well made.
 90p.

-2012 Poujeaux - vegetal, earthy and spicy flavours, nice concentration, fine acidity and presentable length.
-Not bad for the vintage.
+2012 Poujeaux - vegetal, earthy, spicy flavors, nice concentration, fine acidity, and presentable length.
+Good for the vintage.
 88p.

-2010 Poujeaux - as expected lot of perfectly ripe and concentrated fruit and tannin, great depth and complexity, finishing fruity and caressing.
+2010 Poujeaux - as expected, a lot of perfectly ripe and concentrated fruit and tannin, great depth and complexity, finishing fruity and caressing.
 92p.

-2014 Clos Fourtet - elegant and aromatic nose of flowers, excellent acidity, depth and length, classy and well-knitted.
+2014 Clos Fourtet - elegant and aromatic nose of flowers, excellent acidity, depth, and length, classy and well-knitted.
 93+p.
-This was a major improvement compared to barrel sample tasted 6 months ago.
+This is a major improvement compared to the barrel sample that tasted six months ago.

-2010 Clos Fourtet - excellent ripeness here, fat fleshy fruit and tannin, big concentration and strong structure.
+2010 Clos Fourtet - excellent ripeness, fat fleshy fruit and tannin, big concentration, and strong structure.
 Killer wine.
 95+p.

-Poujeaux is great value for money and Clos Fourtet is made in a semi-modern way.
-High quality of the latter is indisputable.
+Poujeaux is excellent value for money, and Clos Fourtet is made semi-modernly.
+The high quality of the latter is indisputable.

 Corbin

-Then I came over to nearby Corbin and I expected that Anabelle Cruse Bardinet (see picture below) was harvesting this particular day, but she wasn't.
-She told me, that all the staff, including her, took a well-deserved break from harvest.
-She confirmed what many other proprietors said already - 2015 vintage will be a great one at Corbin, no doubt about it!
+Then I came over to nearby Corbin, and I expected Anabelle Cruse Bardinet (see picture below) to be harvesting this particular day, but she wasn't.
+She told me that all the staff, including her, took a well-deserved break from harvest.
+She confirmed what many other proprietors said - the 2015 vintage will be great at Corbin, no doubt about it!

 Cheval Blanc

-I arrived during a busy time there but they didn't harvest this particular day.
+I arrived during a busy time there, but they didn't harvest this particular day.
 Soon I had a short meeting with Cheval Blanc's technical director, Pierre Olivier Clouet, who's just finished tasting samples from different vats/parcels (mainly Cabernet Franc) with the staff.
-He kindly allowed me to taste these samples (see picture above) and yet again increase my wine-knowledge ;-).
-It was quite an experience and especially parcels with old Cabernet Franc vines tasted tremendously.
-Pierre Olivier Clouet was extremely satisfied with the quality of grapes in 2015 and expected exceptional vintage, but didn't want to reveal which another great vintage he compared it to.
+He kindly allowed me to taste these samples (see picture above) and increase my wine knowledge again.
+It was quite an experience, and parcels with old Cabernet Franc vines tasted tremendous.
+Pierre Olivier Clouet was extremely satisfied with the quality of grapes in 2015.
+He expected an exceptional vintage but didn't want to reveal which other great vintage he compared it to.

-Then I tasted vintages 2006 and 2008 of Cheval Blanc, the first one wasn't made by Pierre Olivier Clouet and the latter was his responsibility.
+Then I tasted vintages of 2006 and 2008 of Cheval Blanc, Pierre Olivier Clouet didn't make the first one, and the latter was his responsibility.

 2006 - 60% Merlot + 40% Cabernet Franc.
-Strong, tannic and truffy, a bit dry tannin.
-Not up to promises barrel sample offered, seems a bit lean.
+Strong, tannic, and truffy, a bit dry tannin.
+Not up to the promises the barrel sample offered; it seems a bit lean.
 I agree 100% with Neal Martin's recent comment on this wine.
 92p.

 2008 - 56% Cabernet Franc + 44% Merlot.
-Cabernet Franc reached perfect maturity in this vintage and it shows.
-Plenty of perfectly ripe fruit, silky ripe tannins, pure elegance, finesse and sophisticated touch, all combined with excellent balance and long smooth finish.
+Cabernet Franc reached perfect maturity in this vintage, and it shows.
+Plenty of perfectly ripe fruit, silky ripe tannins, pure elegance, finesse, and sophisticated touch, all combined with excellent balance and a long smooth finish.
 Simply excellent stuff.
 96p.

 Belle Brise

-I arrived at this little property or merely garden with vines and to my big surprise, I was told that harvest took place more than two weeks ago.
-Henri-Bruno de Coincy and staff were afraid of damage by rain, but maybe they took a hasty and wrong decision, because in 2015 there was absolutely time to wait according to other winemakers I talked to, and vines weren't that sensitive to rain.
-We will certainly see during primeur if this decision had backfired.
+I arrived at this little property or merely garden with vines, and to my big surprise, I was told that harvest took place more than two weeks ago.
+Henri-Bruno de Coincy and the staff were afraid of damage by rain.
+Still, maybe they took a hasty decision because in 2015, there was absolutely time to wait, according to other winemakers I talked to, and vines weren't that sensitive to rain.
+We will undoubtedly see during primeur if this decision has backfired.

-2014 Belle Brise, which tasted light and watery in April this year (weather was cold and rainy on the day of tasting), showed a great deal better this September day.
-Truffy on the nose with this special flavour of crasse de fer, very stylish and sophisticated, silky fruit and tannin.
+2014 Belle Brise, which tasted light and watery in April this year (the weather was cold and rainy on the day of tasting), showed a great deal better this September.
+Truffy on the nose with this special flavor of crasse de fer, very stylish and sophisticated, silky fruit and tannin.
 Simply delicious wine.
 93-94p.

 Bourgneuf

-When I arrived, I could notice that there was no harvest activity at the property, but much activity in the cellar (pumping over).
-Looking at the relatively old cement vats, I was wondering a little, if Frederique Vayron, the winemaker, has considered to invest in 1-2 stainless steel vats to try vinification in these of separate parcels.
+When I arrived, I noticed no harvest activity at the property but much activity in the cellar (pumping over).
+Looking at the relatively old cement vats, I'd like to know if Frederique Vayron, the winemaker, has considered investing in 1-2 stainless steel vats to try vinification in these separate parcels.

 Frederique Vayron, Dominique Vayron and Bourgneuf's oenologist

-After a short visit in a parcel of old Cabernet Franc close to Trotanoy (grapes looked just fantastic) with Dominique Vayron, Frederique Vayron and their oenologist, I tasted vintages 2013, 2012, 2011, 2010 and 2005.
+After a short visit to a parcel of old Cabernet Franc close to Trotanoy (grapes looked just fantastic) with Dominique Vayron, Frederique Vayron, and their oenologist, I tasted vintages 2013, 2012, 2011, 2010, and 2005.

 2013 - very little to be excited about.
-Light, charming, round and short on the palate.
-Seems that stay in barrels didn't improve this wine.
+Light, charming, round, and short on the palate.
+It seems that staying in barrels didn't improve this wine.
 87p.

-2012 - much, much better than 2013, gained a lot from staying in the barrel.
-Seductive and aromatic, fine ripeness, silky fruit and tannin, fruity finish.
+2012 - much better than 2013.
+It gained a lot from staying in the barrel.
+Seductive and aromatic, fine ripeness, silky fruit, and tannin, fruity finish.
 91-92p.

 2011 - tasted tighter and longer than 2012, had better acidity and more depth.
 92-93p.

-2010 - clearly fatter in fruit and tannin than 2011, ripeness here is perfect, great depth and bigger complexity.
-This wine's left "baby fat" stage and is moving in more rustic direction now and showing more and more of soil character.
-Still, this vintage is the best one ever made by Frederique Vayron during her reign.
+2010 - fatter in fruit and tannin than 2011; ripeness here is perfect, with great depth and bigger complexity.
+This wine's left the "baby fat" stage and is moving in a more rustic direction, showing more and more soil character.
+Still, this vintage is the best made by Frederique Vayron during her reign.
 95p.

 2005 - made by Frederique's father, Xavier.
-Very reminiscent of 2010 and a clear proof that this vintage's made itself.
-According to many winemakers, this vintage was very easy to make and didn't need much intervention.
+Very reminiscent of 2010 and clear proof that this vintage's made itself.
+According to many winemakers, this vintage was effortless to make and didn't need much intervention.
 Still, it's great work by Xavier Vayron.
 94p.

 Le Pin

-I managed to arrange a meeting with Jacques Thienpont, a winemaker I met first time in September 1985.
+I managed to arrange a meeting with Jacques Thienpont, a cult winemaker I met first time in September 1985.
 30 years ago!
 Time goes quickly!
-As he was busy with some important meeting but there was time to talk and taste afterwards, I borrowed a bicycle from him and went for a short drive lasting app.
+As he was busy with some important meeting, but there was time to talk and taste afterward, I borrowed a bicycle from him and went for a short drive lasting app.
 10 minutes to Lafleur.
-After half an hour I was back.
+After half an hour, I was back.

-In 2015, Jacques didn't harvest all in one day, he went through vineyard three times in space of week(s).
+In 2015, Jacques didn't harvest all in one day; he went through the vineyard three times in the space of a week(s).
 He told me that grapes were just magnificent.
-It'll interesting to taste during primeur next year what he did accomplish.
+It'll be interesting to taste what he accomplished during primeur next year.

 Jacques was very kind to open half bottles of 2011 and 1990 for me.

-2011 - kinky wine with silky texture, great complexity, seductive sweetness, exquisite balance, fabulous depth and creamy finish.
+2011 - kinky wine with a silky texture, great complexity, seductive sweetness, exquisite balance, fabulous depth, and creamy finish.
 Impressive.
 95-96p.

-1990 - Jacques wasn't that satisfied with this bottle, he told me that he did have better ones before.
-"Our" bottle had remarkable sweetness and sign of advanced age, spicy flavours and excellent balance.
+1990 - Jacques wasn't satisfied with this bottle; he told me he had better ones.
+"Our" bottle had remarkable sweetness, signs of advanced age, spicy flavors, and excellent balance.
 Fine aftertaste.
 93-94p

 Lafleur

 Very short "sightseeing" as I had to come back to Le Pin.
 Harvest at Lafleur was happening at full speed.
-They were harvesting Cabernet Franc and grapes looked and tasted just astonishing.
-Sylvie and Jacques Guinaudeau, their vineyard chef and cellarmaster, were big, big smiles! (see down left).
+They were harvesting Cabernet Franc, and grapes looked and tasted just astonishing.
+Sylvie and Jacques Guinaudeau, their vineyard chef and cellarmaster, were big smiles! (see down left).

 My contribution to Lafleur 2015!